 MATC is a volunteer nonprofit corporation that manages 267 miles of the Appalachian Trail in Maine, its facilities and corridor.
 MATC is a trail maintenance club, not a hiking club.
 Anyone is welcome to come out on trail work projects with the club or its Maine Trail Crew.

-Personal StuffI climbed Sugarloaf in the summer of 1987 with my best hiking buddy Rainier.
-We section hiked most of the Maine AT together.
+Personal StuffFormer page maintainer Bark Eater climbed Sugarloaf in the summer of 1987 with his best hiking buddy Rainier.
+They section hiked most of the Maine AT together.
 She was the best trail dog ever!

 Here's a view of Sugarloaf from the crest of the Bigelow Range, across the Carrabassett Valley.
 This was taken Columbus Day weekend, 1985.
 The rime ice was already forming on the summit ridge.
 Winter can come early to the Maine mountains.
 Be prepared!